-Lunch With Laurence Fox
+Lunch with Laurence Fox

 In a new series, we take London’s most compelling figures to lunch with one of our writers.
 They choose the restaurant; we foot the bill.
 Laurence Fox, of the Fox acting dynasty, found fame on the ITV series Lewis, though an appearance on Question Time has propelled him to greater infamy still.
 The actors union Equity criticised Fox and were then forced to retract their statement.
 Cue mass resignations.
 With his Netflix series White Lines cancelled after just one series, what does the future hold for the Brexiteer Old Harrovian?